 But the fact is, when you're not used to playing an instrument, even 10 minutes every day can seem like a big grind.
 Not to mention, when you're really busy with life stuff, finding that kind of time for something you might not yet be sure about can be difficult as well.

 Essentially, you want to train yourself to get into the habit of doing it everyday, and it's perfectly okay to start out with a very small amount of time and then increase it as you outgrow it.

 The best way to start building up your practice time is to pick an amount of time that you feel like you can do every single day.
 It's important at the beginning to be conservative because you can always increase it.

-Then, everyday set a timer for that length of time.
+Then, everyday, set a timer for that length of time.
 When the timer goes off, you're officially done with your guitar practice.
 You're free to play more if you want, but don't feel like you have to.
-Also, any extra time you put in on one session is simply extra time, it doesn't come from the next day's practice.
-Remember it's all about consistency.
+Also, any extra time you put into one session is simply extra time, it doesn't come from the next day's practice.
+Remember, it's all about consistency.

 When you feel like you're outgrowing the amount of time you started with, increase it modestly.
 Work toward 30 minutes of practice a day.